 Glendine is one of those kind-hearted artists and during these two days of painting together, we bonded even at a deeper level.

 Mostly during our painting process, one of us painted while the other stood back, but with times, we got so excited when a new idea popped into our heads and we both grabbed our brushes and tackled the canvas at the same time.
 Our energy was so high!

 I think Glendine worried a bit when I painted a white circle on her beautiful bunny.
 I use a lot of circles in my art, The symbol for completion.

 This painting by Glendine stole my heart.
 Before I saw it in real life, I saw it on Facebook when she posted it.

 I loved it then, but the photo is nothing compared to standing in front of it.
 The raw emotion captured in this artwork brought tears into my eyes.
-This is definitely my favorite painting of Glendine and if I could, I would have bought it!
+This is definitely my favourite painting of Glendine and if I could, I would have bought it!

 After a tiring but exhilarating day we celebrated the outcome which we felt happy with, and an immediate sale to a very valued customer, with a glass of wine.

 After a very “successful” first day and overwhelming response we decided to do two more paintings the following day.
 As we had limited time, we worked on two half completed paintings of Glendine.

 The outcome of our two working days together